 SBT Imported from

-Calendar Year 4 Taiwan :: :: :: :: : : : :
+Calendar Year 7 Taiwan : : :: :: : : : ::

-2015

 2016 15.8

 2017

+2018
-(b) Describe the system used for controlling and monitoring imports of SBT.
-This should include details of:

-- Rules for designating specific ports for the import of SBT:i.
+- (b) Describe the system used for controlling and monitoring imports of SBT.
+This should include details of: - i.
+Rules for designating specific ports for the import of SBT:

 There are no specific rules designating ports for the import of SBT.
 However, foreign vessels are limited in that they can use, only one of three ports, namely Cape Town, Port Elizabeth and Durban.
 It is possible for SBT to be imported by air freight, but this is unlikely as South Africa is unable to pay the international market price for SBT. - ii.
-Inspections required for imports of SBT (including % coverage):-There are no routine inspections in place for the importing of SBT. - iii.
-Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being imported as a different species:-None currently, it should however be noted that South Africa will in not too distant future set up a genetic technology that would also be used for verification of SBT to be imported.
+Inspections required for imports of SBT (including % coverage):There are no routine inspections in place for the importing of SBT.
+However, it is a requirement that an import be applied and be issued before any imports of fish fishery products can enter South Africa.
+CDS documents are also required in this regard at stipulated in the Import Permit Conditions. - iii.
+Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being imported as a different species: None currently, it should however be noted that South Africa will in not too distant future set up a genetic technology that would also be used for verification of SBT to be imported.
 National Regulator for Compulsory Specifications (NRCS), the government agency responsible for the administration of compulsory specifications and other technical regulations with the view to protect human health, safety, the environment and ensure fair trade in accordance with government policies and guidelines, is responsible for the random testing of fish and fisheries products being imported.
 In addition, all Importers and Fisheries Compliance Officers are given Species Identification Booklet to improve on the accuracy of identifying exports of SBT. - iv.
-Process for checking and collecting CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Re-export/Export after landing of domestic product Form):-For import of any marine/fishery product, including SBT requires a valid import permit.
-The import permit conditions require that a validated CDS document be submitted to DAFF for all imported consignments of SBT. - Reference to applicable legislation and penalties:-Marine Living Resources Act, (Act No 18 of 1998);
+Process for checking and collecting CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Re-export/Export after landing of domestic product Form):- For import of any marine/fishery product, including SBT requires a valid import permit.
+The import permit conditions require that a validated CDS document be submitted to DAFF for all imported consignments of SBT. - v.
+Reference to applicable legislation and penalties:-Marine Living Resources Act, (Act No 18 of 1998); The Regulations promulgated under the MLRA;

-General Policy on the Allocation and Management of Fishing Rights: 2013;
+General Policy on the Allocation and Management of Fishing Rights: 2013; Policy on the allocation and management of Commercial Fishing Rights in the Large

-Policy on the allocation and management of Commercial Fishing Rights in the Large Pelagic Longline Fishery: 2015;
+Pelagic Longline Fishery: 2015;

-The 2017/18 Large Pelagic Longline and Tuna Pole-line Permit Conditions;
+The 2018/19 Large Pelagic Longline and Tuna Pole-line Permit Conditions;